ankaAR/bestiario5e/_creatures/couatl.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 8 (1d6 + 5) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 24 hours.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 8 (1d6 + 5) puntos de daño perforante, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 24 hours.
 Until this poison ends, the target is unconscious.
 Another creature can use an action to shake the target awake.

 ***Constrict.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 ft., one Medium or smaller creature.
 Hit: 10 (2d6 + 3) puntos de daño contundente, and the target is grappled (escape DC 15).
 Until this grapple ends, the target is restrained, and the couatl can't constrict another target.